bubblehouse/legacy-cfn/README.md

-cloudformation-opsworks-puppet
+cloudformation-bubblehouse
 ==============================

+Convenient AWS CloudFormation templates.

+Ubuntu-14.04_Foreman-1.6:
-A CloudFormation template that uses OpsWorks to configure a Puppetmaster
+> A CloudFormation template that installs and configures a Puppetmaster based on Foreman